rage/tmc-vscode/CONTRIBUTING.md

 ## Formatting

-This project uses [prettier](https://prettier.io/) for code formatting.
-You can run prettier across the code by calling `npm run prettier` from a terminal.
+This project uses [oxfmt](https://oxc.rs/) for code formatting.
+You can run oxfmt across the code by calling `pnpm run format` from a terminal, or check formatting without writing with `pnpm run format:check`.

 ## Linting

-This project uses [ESLint](https://eslint.org/) for code linting.
-You can run ESLint across the code by calling `npm run eslint` from a terminal.
+This project uses [oxlint](https://oxc.rs/) for code linting.
+You can run oxlint across the code by calling `pnpm run lint` from a terminal, or check linting without autofixing with `pnpm run lint:ci`.

 ## Developing the extension